berrnd/deutsche-bahn-online-ticket-parser/README.md

 ## Why?
-I needed this, because I had a whole lot of tickets in PDF form and I wanted to have a list with the information for my Einkommensteuererklärung - unfortunetely, Deutsche Bahn does not provide any API or something for this - we call this Digitalisierung.
+I needed this, because I had a whole lot of tickets in PDF form and I wanted to have a list with the information for my Einkommensteuererklärung - unfortunately, Deutsche Bahn does not provide any API or something for this - we call this Digitalisierung.

 This script reads Deutsche Bahn Online-Ticket PDFs from a folder,